Earn Your Doctorate at Duke

 An optimist sees the glass as half full.
 A pessimist?
 Half empty.
 An engineer sees a glass that’s twice as big as it needs to be.
 Point is, engineers see things differently.
 Duke engineers see things very differently.
 Why use glass at all?
 Can we create a more efficient material?
 Ooh, should we include a water quality sensor?
 Here, we value different backgrounds and ways of thinking—because new approaches generate new solutions.Our commitment

 The newest of our buildings is 81,000 square feet of transformational design.
 Inside Wilkinson are research neighborhoods focused on advances in health, computing and the environment.

 Dedicated workspaces for doctoral students feature natural light and campus views.

 Durham and Beyond

 Location.
 Location.
 Location.

-Situated at the north vertex of North Carolina’s famed Research Triangle, Durham is essential to the Duke Engineering experience.
+At the north vertex of North Carolina’s famed Research Triangle, the city of Durham is essential to the Duke Engineering experience.
 Among our neighbors are hundreds of startups and standard bearers both private and public, a growing collection of James Beard Award-winning chefs, and a quickly growing community and skyline.
-River rafting, trail hiking, mountain climbing and sunbathing on sandy beaches are all just a couple hours’ drive away.
+River rafting, trail hiking, mountain climbing and sandy beaches are all just a couple hours’ drive away.

 It doesn’t take an advanced degree to see why Durham is the #3 best place to live in America according to U.S. News and World Report, but come get one here anyway.